TRON-Bioinformatics/k4neo/README.md

 ## Pre-built indices

-K-mer indices of data release d5 are available on scratch for queries.
+K-mer indices of data release d5 are available for download:

 ### Kmindex